tonyx774/vulnWebApp-NodeJS/readme.md

 ## SETUP
-This project can be set up by cloning:\n
+This project can be set up by cloning:<br/>
 ` git clone https://github.com/tonyx774/vulnWebApp-NodeJS.git`